bernatGene/texts/Rastlina.md

 The _All_ keeps growing, impassive.
 The cells swell from the inside
-and push towards fhe surface.
+and push towards the surface.
 How many tons does a forest get each second?
 	How many does the Earth?